MAYHEM-Lab/kmeans-service/site/README.md

         7. In the text box for "amount..." type `25`.
         8. In the text box next to "with each measurement lasting", type `1`
     6. Click on "Create Alarm" and then on "Create Scaling Policy".
-5. Create a policy to scale down that is triggered when the average CPU utilization for the group is under 10% for 5
+5. Create a policy to scale down that triggers when the average CPU utilization for the group is under 10% for 5
 minutes:
     1. Select the "Scaling Policies" tab and click on "ADD A SCALING POLICY".
     2. Type an appropriate name, e.g., "scale-down-10-per-5-min".